Leody Taveras Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.81 team ERA ranks third among all MLB pitching staffs.
+- The Padres have the second-ranked team ERA across all MLB pitching staffs (3.78).

-- The right-hander last pitched on Sunday against the Detroit Tigers, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Tuesday against the Pittsburgh Pirates, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering eight hits.

-- The 30-year-old has an ERA of 3.25, with 9.1 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .251 batting average against him.
+- The 36-year-old has put up an ERA of 4.80, with 9.6 strikeouts per nine innings, in 18 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.